zoltan-nz/library-app/README.md

 </div>
 ```

-This code is almos the same what we used more times in our form in `libraries/new.hbs` and in `libraries/edit.hbs` templates.
+This code is almost the same what we used more times in our form in `libraries/new.hbs` and in `libraries/edit.hbs` templates.

 Some tiny improvement, that we can add a little validation to our `library` model.
 Please update `app/models/library.js` with a basic validation, where we check that the `name` is not empty.